5 common real estate scams, and how to avoid them

 Many real estate and rental scam victims are too embarrassed to file complaints, making it harder to catch the scammers who repeatedly victimize unwitting homeowners, homebuyers and renters, Opperman says.

-If you believe you’re being targeted in any scam related to your home, it’s important to take steps to notify the proper authorities.
+If you believe you’re being targeted, it’s important to take steps to notify the proper authorities.
 The best place to start is with the FTC.
 When you file a report with the agency online, it’s entered into a database that reaches local, state and federal law enforcement agencies.

-If you have already fallen victim to a scam, you will likely need to do more than simply file a complaint, particularly if the scam has involved you handing over your private information.
-IdentityTheft.gov is the government’s online portal for anyone who is worried that a criminal is acting on their behalf.
+If you have already fallen victim to a scam, you will likely need to do more than simply file a complaint — particularly if you’ve handed over any private information.
+IdentityTheft.gov is the government’s online portal for anyone who is worried that a criminal is acting in their name.

-Remember that your home isn’t the only target of scams, either.
-Be sure to be on the lookout for these scary money scams that target your financial accounts.
+Remember that your home isn’t the only target of criminals, either.
+Be sure to be on the lookout for these scams that target your financial accounts.